xtunes/flyture.com/wp/wp-content/plugins/nextgen-gallery/readme.txt

 * Tag support for images : Append related images to your post, create a image tag-cloud
 * Meta data support : Import EXIF, IPTC or XMP meta data
 * Sort images feature
+* Support for XML Sitemaps : Add Images to your sitemaps with the <a href="http://wordpress.org/extend/plugins/wordpress-seo/" title="WordPress SEO by Yoast plugin">WordPress SEO by Yoast plugin</a>

 == Credits ==